 Scholarships will be awarded to an Navy ROTC unit in conjunction with the academic major and tier the applicant specified on their application.
 If offered the scholarship, the student will be expected to attend the school where their scholarship is placed and have the ability to request a change of placement as needed or desired.
 Requests are approved on a case-by-case basis and are mainly dependent on the scholarship availability at the requested school at the time of processing.
 The student must be mindful if they choose a cross-town school that there may be cross-town commuting costs and class timing issues which will need to be resolved.
 The enrolled school must support the academic major or equivalent for which the scholarship was awarded.
 Also, the student must have applied for admission to and been accepted at any school they wish to utilize the scholarship.

 An example may help clarify this:

-Once you’ve submitted your application, requests to change your Program Option (Navy, Nurse, Marine) must be submitted at least 1 week prior to the application window closing.
+Requests to change your Program Option (Navy, Nurse or Marine) must be submitted at least 1 week prior to the application window closing.

 Send updates to: email@example.com

 Requests to change your first choice school must include your planned college major at that school.